Viir/bots/guide/tribal-wars-2/farm-manager-tribal-wars-2-farmbot.md

 + Click on 'Continue without Installing'
 + Click on 'Run Bot'

-Then you will land on this screen where you can select the Tribal Wars 2 farmbot:
+Then we land on this screen where we can select the Tribal Wars 2 farmbot:

 ![Screen to select the Tribal Wars 2 Farmbot](./image/2022-11-15-tribal-wars-2-farmbot-pick-bot-bundled-bot-with-marker.png)